GreatCowBASIC/Help/output/md/on_interrupt.md

     dir portB.5 out

-    'setup the On Interrupt method on external interrupt 0 On Interrupt EXTINT0 Call togglePin
+    'setup the On Interrupt method on external interrupt 0 On Interrupt EXTINT0 Call togglePin          ' <<< the On Interrupt instruction

     'maintain a loop
     do